 Its tranquillity, flora and archaeological sites captivate visitors forever.

 The Hanakee Pearl Lodge Hotel has the privilege to allow you to discover this unique environment with a wide range of activities.

-When you have booked an excursion with the Hanakee Pearl Lodge Hotel, you are assured that it will be made, regardless of the number of participants, and you will be insured by the hotel.
+When you have booked an excursion with the Hanakee Pearl Lodge Hotel, and you receive a confirmation for this excursion, you have the certainty that it will be made, regardless of the number of participants, and you will be insured by the hotel.